-IN FRONT OF A CROWD OF 1,821 PEOPLE, HISTORY WAS MADE.
-At the Victoria Stadium, sitting beneath The Rock, behind the airport and next to Winston Churchill Avenue, you’d be excused to think this was an FA Cup tie in England.
-Instead, this was a UEFA Champions League first round qualifying match between Lincoln Red Imps FC, from Gibraltar, and Havnar Bóltfelag, from the Faroe Islands.
+IN FRONT OF A CROWD OF 1,821 PEOPLE, history was made.
+At Victoria Stadium, sitting beneath The Rock, behind the airport and next to Winston Churchill Avenue, you’d be excused to think this was an FA Cup tie in England.
+Instead, this was a Champions League first round qualifying match between Lincoln Red Imps, from Gibraltar, and Havnar Bóltfelag, from the Faroe Islands.

-A golden age of Gibraltarian football had been prevalent around the late ’40s and mid ’50s, when European and Spanish sides flocked down past La Línea and took on the national team of this oversees UK territory of less than 30,000 people.
+A golden age of Gibraltarian football had been prevalent around the late 1940s and mid-50s, when European and Spanish sides flocked down past La Línea and took on the national team of this oversees UK territory of fewer than 30,000 people.
 Despite this obvious disadvantage, the minnows secured an impressive 2-2 draw with Real Madrid in 1949.
 Alongside these matches, a Rock Select VI was set up to play against Serbian and Swedish teams, where the best civilian players were paired with a number of British military personnel stationed in Gibraltar.

 Subsequent decades, although clearly not devoid of football, are clouded in a dispiriting fog.
 The next mention of football, at least on an international scale, is not until around the turn of the century when things started up again in earnest.